JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 Aka a Paywall.

-Which resonates with SaaS.
+Which resonates with SaaS creation.

 And I [tinkered](https://gitlab.com/fossengineer1/cv-check/-/tree/main/Z_Tests/Stripe?ref_type=heads) with this [with the CV-CreAItor here](https://gitlab.com/fossengineer1/cv-check/-/blob/main/Z_Auth_Ways/Z_Auth_Stripe.py?ref_type=heads)

 ## Deploy Reflex

-Remember, this is the trick to use reflex with any port:
+Remember, this is the trick to **use reflex** with any port:

 ```sh
 reflex run --backend-port 8001 --frontend-port 3001
 ```

-But placing reflex inside a container was not as simple as with Streamlit.
+But placing reflex inside a container was not as simple as [with Streamlit](https://github.com/JAlcocerT/Home-Lab/tree/main/py-streamlit).

 ---

 ## Conclusions

-I find it easier to iterate with streamlit, as there is no waiting time for compiling.
+I find it easier to iterate with streamlit for MVPs, plus there is no waiting time for compiling.

-For [PoCs](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/#conclusions), That makes it easier to loop through features.
+For [PoCs](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/#conclusions), that makes it easier to loop through features.

 But definitely, Reflex apps can look really cool, **also on smartphones**!